 When you're done, you want a pile of yellowish-white chestnuts (and another of the dark shells and papery skins).

 It's a fine line between the chestnuts being too hot to handle long enough to peel them, and cooling off so much that the skins seem to shrink onto the nuts again.
 That's why wrapping them in a towel is key.
 If they cool off too much, that is, if you find that they become trickier to peel as you go, you can pop them back in the oven or the steamer for a few minutes to re-warm them.
-You can also microwave them for a minute or two for a similar effect, but I find microwaved chestnuts tend to lose some of their tender texture and harden unpleasantly.
+You can also microwave them for a minute or two for a similar effect, but know that microwaved chestnuts tend to lose some of their tender texture and harden unpleasantly.

 How to Use Peeled Chestnuts